 Landscape & Visual Impact – this is also rated “unfavourable” although it is not clear what the mitigation would be – perhaps Mayfields will now be built underground (or did we mean underwater)?
 Anyone who loves the South Downs should download and read our report here.

 Local Economy – The development is being promoted on the basis of minimal commuting but there is an established pattern of out-commuting from the district, which is likely to persist.
 New retail space is likely to divert expenditure from Henfield and the negative impact this will have on existing local businesses must be carefully considered.
 Download report here.

-to go ahead as they currently control less than 50% of the land shown on their proposals.
+Land Control – As a result of consultation with landowners, LAMBS believe that Mayfield Market Towns LTD control less than 50% of the land shown on their plans.
 Download our land control map here.

 We expect that the Plan (with any revisions) will be finalised soon ahead of launch on 17th February.
 We will be providing further information about some of the other key issues including housing numbers and how to respond in the next week.
 Please share this post with those who may be affected.

 “The only thing necessary for the triumph of Mayfields is for good men to do nothing.”
 Don’t let it happen!